 When the ten heard it, they were angry with the two brothers.
 But Jesus called them to him and said, "You know that the rulers of the Gentiles lord it over them, and their great ones are tyrants over them.
 It will not be so among you; but whoever wishes to be great among you must be our servant, and whoever wishes to be first among you must be your slave; just as the Son of Man came not to be served but to serve, and to give his life a ransom for many."

-The Bible often mentions the malice people can plot against others.
-Jeremiah's own family had already turned against him (Jer 12:6-23), and now the religious and secular authorities plot to do away with this troublesome challenger.
-Jeremiah states the initial, essential attitude for all religious work: prayer for the welfare of others.
+The Bible often mentions the malice that people can plot against others.
+Jeremiah's own family had already turned against him (Jer 12:6-23), and now the religious and secular authorities plot to do away with him as troublesome challenge to the easy, popular consensus, or as we say today, a "contrarian".
+But Jeremiah held that the initial, essential attitude for all religious work: prayer for the welfare of others.
 "Heed me, O Lord! . . .
 Remember that I stood before you to speak in their behalf, to turn away your wrath from them."
 We seek their goodness, their peace, their life.
 These gifts come from the Lord and must be sought from him.
 Jeremiah's apostolic activity redounded from the remembrance of the Lord and His plans and hopes for others.
-The end of Jeremiah's "confession" seems to reverse this attitude and demand revenge and pain from God upon these same people, now the prophet's persecutors.
-It is important to recall, however, that these "confessions" of Jeremiah originally formed a separate scroll (or booklet) composed in the form of a personal diary and were never intended for public eyes.
-The editor of the book of Jeremiah found this diary, after completing the initial draft of his manuscript — in fact, after the prophet's death — and inserted these profoundly personal documents where he felt they belonged historically.
+The end of Jeremiah's "confession" seems to reverse this attitude and demand revenge from God upon these same people, now the prophet's persecutors.
+It seems that these "confessions" of Jeremiah were originally composed as a personal diary and were never intended for public eyes.
+The editor of the book of Jeremiah would have found this diary, after completing the initial draft of his manuscript — in fact, well after the prophet's death — and inserted these profoundly personal documents where he felt they belonged historically.
 When Jeremiah curses his enemies, he is not necessarily proud of himself.
-He is simply honest and open before God, saying, as it were: "Here, God, is how I feel.
+He is simply being open before God, saying, as it were: "Here, God, is how I feel.
 Help!"
-When Jeremiah turned to God in prayer he firmly believed in God's mysterious plan for all his people.
+When he turned to God in prayer he firmly believed in the divine plan for all his people.
 Here then is the second, essential attitude for serving God's people: to seek the Lord's will.
 We must set aside the struggle for reputation and prestige, and genuinely want to serve.

-Matthew says that it was the mother of James and John who asked a secret promise from Jesus that her sons would have priveleged places in his kingdom.
-In Mark's version, it was the two apostles themselves who made this shameless request.
+According to Matthew, it was the mother of James and John who secretly asked Jesus to promise that her sons would have the top places in his kingdom.
+In Mark's version, it was the two brothers themselves who made this shameless request.
 But God's plans are not served by personal ambition or double-dealing!
 We too must not seek special status nor be obsessed with our own ambitions.
 The lust for status is condemned by Jesus.
 Today's gospel begins and ends with an announcement of Jesus' death.
 He "has come, not to be served by others, but to serve, to give his own life."
 Conversions and other apostolic achievements are most authentic when the apostle is humble before the goodness of others and before the wonder of God.

-In spite of their express desire in today's gospel to drink from the Lord's cup, James and John would not follow where he would lead.
-In a few minutes we will be invited to drink from the Lord's cup, the cup of the Eucharist.
+In spite of their expressed desire to drink from the Lord's cup, James and John would not follow where he would lead them.
+Later in this Mass we will be invited to drink from the Lord's cup, the cup of the Eucharist.
 In doing so, we are expressing our willingness to go where he leads and walk in his way.
 Jesus teaches that way of self-giving service of others, as against lording it over them.
 We pray that in talking the Lord's cup today, we would be faithful to what that action signifies — walking in the footsteps of the Son of Man who came not to be served but to serve.
-[MH]